lcrespom/nash/README.md

 - Providing great UX and productivity to the command-line.
 - Being highly extensible and customizable.
 - Bringing shell power to JavaScript developers.
-Shells such as `zsh` or `fish` are greatly configurable, but customizing them requires writing shell script code, which (for JS developers) is not as user friendly as JavaScript.
+Shells such as `zsh` or `fish` are greatly configurable, but customizing them requires writing shell script code, which (for JS developers) is not as user-friendly as JavaScript.
+Extensions are written much faster in JS, and are easier to understand by the common developer.

 ![alt text](nash.png)